stryker-mutator/stryker-net/CONTRIBUTING.md

 New features are welcome!
 Either as requests or proposals.

 1. Please create an issue first, so we know what to expect from you.
-2. Create a fork on your github account.
+1. Create a fork on your github account.
-3. When writing your code, please conform to the [Microsoft coding guidelines](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)
+1. When writing your code, please conform to the [Microsoft coding guidelines](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions)
-4. Please create or edit unit tests or integration tests.
+1. Please create or edit unit tests or integration tests.
-5. Run the tests and verify they pass
+1. Run the tests and verify they pass
+1. When creating commits, please conform to [the angular commit message style](https://docs.google.com/document/d/1rk04jEuGfk9kYzfqCuOlPTSJw3hEDZJTBN5E5f1SALo).
+   Namely in the form `<type>(<scope>): <subject>\n\n[body]`
+   * Type: feat, fix, docs, style, refactor, test, chore.
+   * Scope: the file or group of files (not a strict right or wrong)
+   * Subject and body: present tense (~changed~*change*, ~added~*add*) and include motivation and contrasts with previous behavior

 #### Setup Stryker.NET locally
 While developing on Stryker.NET we advise to work in [Visual Studio 2017](https://www.visualstudio.com/downloads/) and to set Stryker up to run on a UnitTest project on your local disk.